menu

 One of the benefits of Eudora is that there is very little traffic.
 The average commute to work is 19.16 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Being a small city, Eudora does not have a public transit system used by locals to get to and from work.
+Eudora is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics